-K. FURNISH AND INSTALL ELECTRIC SERVICE
+N. FURNISH AND INSTALL ELECTRIC SERVICE

-Description: This work consists of furnishing and installing complete electrical services to provide electric power to the ITS components, at locations shown determined by the contractor and SCDOT, and in accordance with power company procedures.
+Description: This work consists of furnishing and installing complete electrical services to provide electric power to the ITS components, at locations shown determined by the CONTRACTOR and SCDOT, and in accordance with power company procedures.
 GPS locations shall be provided at each meter location and shown on as-built plans.
 This includes all necessary poles, conduit and incidentals.
-Contractors are advised that location may require long conduit runs for power.
-These runs SHALL be included in the "ELECTRICAL SERVICE".
+CONTRACTORs are advised that location may require long conduit runs for power.
+These runs shall be included in the "Electrical Service".

 - a.
-Standards: All work is to be in accordance with the Standards, or the REQUIREMENTS OF THE LOCAL POWER COMPANY.
+Standards: All work is to be in accordance with the Standards, or the requirements of the local power company.
 All work shall be in accordance with the National Electric Code (NEC), and applicable local codes. - b.
-Meeting: The ENGINEER, the CONTRACTOR, and the power company representative shall discuss the project at the "Pre-Construction Meeting", and arrange the schedule for power connection.
+Meeting: The ENGINEER, the CONTRACTOR, and the power company representative shall discuss the project at the pre-construction meeting, and arrange the schedule for power connection.
 Additional meetings will be held as necessary to satisfy all concerns about electrical service. - c.
 Schedule: The CONTRACTOR shall make all necessary arrangements with the power company to insure having the needed power available at each location.
 Difficulties in securing the service of the power company are to be immediately reported to the ENGINEER. - d.
 Location: The CONTRACTOR shall determine the exact location of the electric service.
 When a wood pole is to be used for power company attachment and meter base, the pole shall be set within 15 feet of the cabinet or device it's feeding.
 Engineer shall approve final location of service pole prior to installation.
-The nature of the service is not shown on the Plans, and shall be finalized as: - e.
-Electrical service from the power head to the local cabinet assembly; - f.
-Electrical service from the local cabinet assembly to the field hub; - g.
-Electrical service from the power panel to the Hub building. - h.
-Meter: The electric service will usually be METERED.
+The nature of the service is not shown on the Plans, and shall be finalized as: - 9) Electrical service from the power head to the local cabinet assembly; - 10) Electrical service from the local cabinet assembly to the field hub; - 11) Electrical service from the power panel to the Hub building. - e.
+Meter: The electric service will usually be metered.
 The CONTRACTOR shall provide hardware accordingly.

-The power connection shall be 100 amp SINGLE-PHASE, 120/240 VOLT, 3-WIRE, 60 Hertz alternating current supply for CCTV/Hub cabinets and DMS signs.
+The power connection shall be 100 amp single-phase, 120/240 VOLT, 3-WIRE, 60 Hertz alternating current supply for CCTV/Hub cabinets and DMS signs.
 The power connection shall be 200 amp Single Phase, 120/240, 60 Hertz alternating current supply for Hub Buildings.